hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 Essentially, **the number of loops == the number of items in the list**, in our case that is 6 times since we have 6 files in `~/ngs_course/unix_lesson/raw_fastq` that end in `.fq`.
 This is done by changing the value of the `var` variable 6 times.

 Of course, `var` is a useless variable name.
-But it doesn't matter what variable name we use and we can make it something more intuitive.
+But since it doesn't matter what variable name we use, we can make it something more intuitive.

 ```bash
 $ for filename in *.fq